littletonjeffrey/E-Bae-Baby/README.md

   - [Questions](#questions)

   ## Installation
   You will need to make sure you install all the dependent node packages needed for this application to function correctly.
 As a business owner, we know that's all gibberish to you.
-Just tell your field IT guy (you know, you're cousin's kid who dropped out of that coding bootcamp) to remember to "npm i".
+Just tell your field IT guy (you know, your cousin's kid who dropped out of that coding bootcamp) to remember to "npm i".
 You'll seem WAY more knowledgable than you actually are, and it's all about perception right?

   ## Usage
-Since we spared you the cost of paying for ANY front end frame-work, you're gonna have to utilitze our program in conjuction with Insomnia (or any fast REST client).
+Since we spared you the cost of paying for ANY front end frame-work, our program will have to be utilized in conjuction with Insomnia (or any fast REST client).
 Don't worry, it's free!
-After that, just select the API call you want to make based on the corresponding CRUD method and Model.
-If you're average retail worker looks blankly as you explain this to them, go ahead an have them start calling your company's tech support now (we are guessing since you chose to actually use this software that call volumes will be "higher then average")†.
+After that, just select the API call you want to make based on the corresponding CRUD methodology and pre-set Model.
+If you're average retail worker looks blankly as you explain this to them, go ahead and have them start calling your company's tech support now (since you've chose to purchase this software that call volumes will be "higher then average")†.

  ## Contributors

 Partner in Crime: [Sara Baqla](https://github.com/missatrox44)

 Syntax Sorcerer: [Kurt Bixby](https://www.github.com/kurtbixby)

 ## Demo
   Watch our app in action on [here]()!

   ## Contributing